aryan02420/grafica.js/README.md

 version of the [grafica](https://github.com/jagracar/grafica) Processing library.
 With it you can easily create 2D plots that will enjoy the full interactive capabilities of Processing in the web.

+## Additions in this fork

+ - Method Chaining

 ## Main features